 In January 2020, the GASB issued Statement No. 92, Omnibus 2020.
 The objectives of this statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during the implementation and application of certain GASB Statements.
 The requirements related to Statement 87 and Implementation Guide 2020-3 are effective upon issuance.
-The other requirements of this statement are effective for fiscal years beginning after June 15, 2021.
+The other requirements of this statement are effective for fiscal years beginning after June 15, 2021, and were adopted by the County in 2022.